kontena/kontena/docs/using-kontena/certificates.md

 By default this creates a new private key to be used with LE to identify the client.

-**Note:** If you have already registered with other means and have existing private key you wish to use you can import it into vault using specific name `LE_PRIVATE_KEY`
+**Note:** If you have already registered with other means and have an existing private key you wish to use you can import it into vault using specific name `LE_PRIVATE_KEY`
 ```
 $ kontena vault write LE_PRIVATE_KEY "$(cat priv_key.pem)"
 ```

 The email is needed for Let's Encrypt to notify when certificates are about to expire.
-This registration is neede only once per grid.
+This registration is needed only once per grid.

 ## Create domain authorization